scverse/anndata/docs/zarr-v3.md

 zarr.config.set({"codec_pipeline.path": "zarrs.ZarrsCodecPipeline"})
 ```

 However, this pipeline is not compatible with all types of zarr store, especially remote stores and there are limitations on where rust can give a performance boost for indexing.
-We therefore recommend this pipeline for writing full datasets and reading contiguous regions of data.
+We therefore recommend this pipeline for writing full datasets and reading contiguous regions of said written data.

 ## Codecs

 The default `zarr-python` v3 codec for `v3 file-format` is no longer `blosc` but `zstd`.
 While `zstd` is more widespread, you may find its performance to not meet your old expectations.
 Therefore, we recommend passing in the [`BloscCodec`](https://zarr.readthedocs.io/en/stable/api/zarr/codecs/index.html#zarr.codecs.BloscCodec) if you wish to return to the old behavior.

 There is currently a bug with `numcodecs` that prevents data written from other non-numcodecs `zstd` implementations from being read in by the default zarr pipeline (to which the above rust pipeline falls back if it cannot handle a datatype or indexing scheme, like `vlen-string`): https://github.com/zarr-developers/numcodecs/issues/424.
+Thus is may be advisable to use `BloscCodec` with `zarr` v3 file format data if you wish to use the rust-accelerated pipeline until this issue is resolved.

-The same applies to data that may eventually be written by the GPU `zstd` implementation (see below).
+The same issue with `zstd` applies to data that may eventually be written by the GPU `zstd` implementation (see below).

 ## GPU i/o